Amitoj Maan

-Amitoj Maan is an Indian actor, director, author, and screenwriter known for his works in Punjabi and Hindi films.
-He made two films: Kaafila based on the concept of illegal immigration and Hawayein, based on the aftermath of Indian Prime Minister Indira Gandhi's assassination.
-Hawayein was well received, however Mann was less successful with Kaafila, which was banned in Pakistan due to the film's perceived anti-Pakistan material.
+Amitoj Mann is an Indian actor, director, author, and screenwriter known for his works in Punjabi and Hindi films.
+He made three films: Kaafila based on the concept of illegal immigration, Hawayein, based on the aftermath of Indian Prime Minister Indira Gandhi's assassination and Sucha Soorma. .Hawayein was well received, however Mann was less successful with Kaafila, which was banned in Pakistan due to the film's perceived anti-Pakistan material.

 Filmography

-Combining a literary and film background, his father, Babu Singh Maan is a poet and lyricist in Punjab, has also produced a number of Punjabi films and along with several other awards, he has also received five lifetime achievement awards.
+Combining a literary and film background, his father, Babu Singh Mann is a poet and lyricist in Punjab, has also produced a number of Punjabi films and along with several other awards, he has also received five lifetime achievement awards.
 Amitoj worked with Nadira Babbar's theatre group "EKJUT" and gained experience doing a number of stage plays thus evolving into becoming an actor and honing his creative talents as a director and writer too.

 In 1992, Dilip Kumar, signed Amitoj as the hero for his directorial debut film Kalinga opposite Meenakshi Seshadri.
 However, the film could not be released due to unforeseen circumstances.
 Amitoj turned his vision from enacting dreams to creating dreams for the silver screen.